-The City of Gainesville has a comprehensive development plan to guide transformation in downtown Gainesville.
-Development concepts underway include connecting downtown with a pedestrian bridge, greenway enhancements, street-scaping, establishing an entertainment district, repurposing historic building resources, development of high-density urban housing and leveraging private sector investment to develop a state-of-the-art hotel and conference center.
+The City of Gainesville has a comprehensive plan to guide development in downtown Gainesville.
+New and recently completed developments include connecting downtown with a pedestrian bridge, enhancing greenways, streetscaping, establishing an entertainment district, re-purposing historic buildings, developing high-density urban housing and leveraging private investments to develop a state-of-the-art hotel and conference center.

-- Existing Historic Downtown Square –Gainesville already has what new cities are paying to create.
-Gainesville’s downtown serves as the central business district for the 40,000 city residents, and the estimated 150,000 commuters that work and shop in the county seat.
+- Existing, Historic Downtown Square: Gainesville already has what new cities are paying to create – a four-sided square.
+Gainesville’s downtown serves as the central business district for the over 40,000 city residents and an estimated 150,000 commuters that work and shop in the county seat.

-- Walkability – Midtown Greenway, Pedestrian Bridge and Wilshire Trails provide pedestrian connectivity.
+- Walkability: The Midtown Greenway, Pedestrian Bridge and Wilshire Trails provide pedestrian connectivity throughout the city.

-- Retail Center – Downtown Gainesville is a major center for local independently owned retail businesses, and there is currently no vacancy.
+- Retail Center: Downtown Gainesville is a major center for local, independently-owned retail businesses.

-- Proximity to Art – Brenau University’s main campus collection and the Manhattan Gallery, the Quinlan Visual Arts Center and Vision 2030’s Public Art collection offer various collections for the community to enjoy.
+- Proximity to Art: Brenau University’s Campus Collection, the Manhattan Gallery, Gallery on the Square, the Quinlan Visual Arts Center and Vision 2030’s Public Art collection offer various collections for the community to enjoy.

-- Performing Arts Venues – The Arts Council, Brenau Downtown Center Theatre, the historic Pearce Auditorium, The John Burd Center for the Performing Arts and the Northeast Georgia History Center provide additional opportunities for the community to enjoy the arts.
+- Performing Arts Venues: The Arts Council, Brenau Downtown Center Theatre, the Historic Pearce Auditorium, The John Burd Center for the Performing Arts and the Northeast Georgia History Center provide additional opportunities for the community to enjoy the arts.

-- Traffic Counts: 73,000 vehicles per day pass under the Pedestrian Bridge on Jesse Jewell Parkway, 33,500 vehicles per day pass by the Greater Hall Chamber on EE Butler Parkway and another 14,000 on Academy Street.
+- Traffic Counts: 73,000 vehicles per day pass under the Pedestrian Bridge on Jesse Jewell Parkway, 59,000 vehicles per day pass by the Greater Hall Chamber on E.E.
+Butler Parkway and another 21,000 on Academy Street.
 Downtown Gainesville also offers free parking to its visitors.

-- Much of the Downtown area is listed in the National Register of Historic Places, which potentially provides for tax incentive opportunities.
+- Much of the Downtown area is listed in the National Register of Historic Places, which provides potential tax incentive opportunities.

-- Tax Allocation District available for funding support of public infrastructure improvements.
+- Tax Allocation District: The TAD in Gainesville offers funding support for public infrastructure improvements.

 - Gainesville has a new Downtown Development Plan with a vision for the future.